swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 ### Objective-C and `@predatesConcurrency`

 Because all Objective-C declarations are implicitly `@predatesConcurrency`, there is no way to force concurrency APIs to be checked in Minimal-mode code, even if they are new enough that there should be no violating uses.
-We think this limitation is acceptable to simplify the process of auditing large, existing Objective-C libraries.correctlyepoch"races.to
+We think this limitation is acceptable to simplify the process of auditing large, existing Objective-C libraries.